JaxPlays-Inc/jaxplays.org/content/people/Isabella-Fedele.md

   Website: https://www.isabellafedele.com/
   YouTube: "@isabellafedele"
 ---
 Isabella Fedele is an Orlando-based singer actor, and dancer.
-As a musical theatre performer, she has appeared in [[production:2024 Oklahoma!]] and Jersey Boys at The [[theatre:Alhambra Theatre &  Dining]] along with Hello Dolly!
-And The Wedding Singer at the Henegar Center.
-As an actor, she has appeared at Cedar Point in the Snake River Expedition attraction as well as The Wolves, Home of the Brave, The Prom, and Scarmouch in Naxos at Theatre UCF.
+As a musical theatre performer, she has appeared in [[production:2024 Oklahoma!]] and [[production:2023 Jersey Boys]] at The [[theatre:Alhambra Theatre &  Dining]] along with *Hello Dolly!* and *The Wedding Singer* at the Henegar Center.
+As an actor, she has appeared at Cedar Point in the Snake River Expedition attraction as well as *The Wolves*, *Home of the Brave*, *The Prom*, and *Scarmouch in Naxos* at Theatre UCF.
 She also just recently shot her first commercial for HCA Healthcare.